Dubrovnik: Pearl of the Adriatic

-Unfortunately, since it’s not high season, the flight times were few and far between so I was faced with a little time to kill in the Zagreb airport.
-This turned out to be harder than it sounds.
+Unfortunately, since it’s not high season, the flight times are few and far between so I’m faced with a little time to kill in the Zagreb airport.
+This turns out to be harder than it sounds.

-The flight was a quick 30 minutes and as we approached Dubrovnik the views out my window were amazing.
+The flight is a quick 30 minutes and as we approach Dubrovnik the views out my window are simply amazing.

 Built in 1895 just outside the city walls, the Imperial Hotel entertained visiting royalty and celebrities for nearly a hundred years.
-Then, following the Serbian shelling of Dubrovnik in 1991, it abruptly became a refugee shelter and remained so for a decade.
+Following the Serbian shelling of Dubrovnik in 1991, it abruptly became a refugee shelter and remained so for a decade.

-Last may it reopened as the Hilton Imperial Dubrovnik after a complete renovation.
-It is a spectacular property and my room had a great view of Old Town Dubrovnik.
-After a full day of traveling, I grabbed dinner in the hotel and went to bed fairly early.
+In 2007, it reopened as the Hilton Imperial Dubrovnik after a complete renovation.
+It is a spectacular property and my room has a terrific view of Old Town Dubrovnik.
+After a full day of traveling, I grab dinner in the hotel and collapse in bed fairly early.

-I was excited to get an early start the next day.
+I’m excited to get an early start tomorrow!

 Exploring Old Town

-I got up early the next morning to watch the sunrise and it was totally worth the lack of sleep.
+This morning I got up extra early to watch the sunrise and it was totally worth the lack of sleep.